opekope2/StaffMod/docs/staff.md

 * **Attack Speed**: 2/s
 * **Range**: +2

+* **Attack Entity**: If thundering and not on cooldown, summon a lightning bolt at the target's position.
+The target's block position needs to have sky light level 15 (just like vanila lightning rod) to summon the lightning bolt
+* **Use on Entity**: If thundering and not on cooldown, summon a lightning bolt at the target's position.
+The target's block position needs to have sky light level 15 (just like vanila lightning rod) to summon the lightning bolt
-* **Use on Block**: If thundering, summon a lightning bolt.
-The block on the block's clicked side needs to have sky light level 15 (just like vanila lightning rod) to summon the lightning bolt
+* **Use on Block**: If thundering and not on cooldown, summon a lightning bolt at the block's clicked side.
+This side needs to have sky light level 15 (just like vanila lightning rod) to summon the lightning bolt

 ## Magma block